 This interdisciplinary course is for students who want to become more effective as a small group participant and leader.
 It focuses on different types of small groups and the communication skills essential to effective group participation and facilitation.
-Theory is coupled with experiential learning.
-Particular emphasis is placed on being able to articulate a philosophy of group development and leadership that enriches individual lives and builds a Christian community.
+Theory is coupled with experiential learning to gain an understanding of group development and leadership that enriches individual lives and builds a Christian community.
+Offered in the Immersion Semester.